AlexandreStang/2018_convention_web/README.md

 # Wordpress Event Website

-> A custom WordPress theme built with PHP, designed for an event website.
-The event is a convention focused on web design.
+> A custom WordPress theme built with PHP and designed for an event website focused on web development and design.

 ![Home page](/og-image.png)

 ## 🚀 Live Demo

 The original Wordpress website is sadly no longer available online.
-[Click here to see a static version of the site!](https://alexandrestang.github.io/2018_convention_web/)
+[Click here to see a static, mockup version of the site!](https://alexandrestang.github.io/2018_convention_web/)

 ## ⚡ Technologies Used

-- **Frontend:** Javascript, SCSS, HTML
+- **Frontend:** PHP, Javascript, SCSS, HTML
-- **Backend:** PHP
 - **CMS:** WordPress
 - **Design:** Adobe Photoshop, Adobe Illustrator